Welcome to Law Day

 YOUR CHARTER CREATIVE ARTS COMPETITION

-This year we are pleased to have the opportunity to join forces with the Art Gallery of Ontario (AGO), who will share their expertise on the different mediums of art and how we express ourselves using art by way of an educational video.
+Last year, we had the opportunity to join forces with the Art Gallery of Ontario (AGO), who shared their expertise on the different mediums of art and how we express ourselves using art by way of an educational video.
+Those video remains available on this website.

 Show us your best form of creativity by submitting a piece of your visual, written or media work, to complete this idea for this years theme: